huggingface/lora-fast/README.md

 python run_benchmark.py --help
 ```

 If you want to run a battery of different settings, some shell scripts are provided to achieve that.
 Use `run_experiments.sh` if you have a server GPU like an H100.
 Use `run_exps_rtx_4090.sh` if you have a consumer GPU with 24 GB of memory, like an RTX 4090.
+The benchmark data and sample images are stored by default in the `results/` directory.